IPL treatment for Spider Veins

 Spider Veins FAQs

 Spider veins are swollen or enlarged veins that are visible through the skin because of their blue or red color.
-They get their name from their spider leg appearance.
-When the veins become dilated they twist and turn like the gnarled branches of a tree in a horror movie.
-Depending on the seriousness of spider veins, these blue lines can haphazardly meander the length of the legs, around the ankles and even down to the heels.
-Because they are highly visible, spider veins are often a source of embarrassment.
+They get their name from their spider appearance.
+When the veins become dilated they twist and turn like the gnarled branches of a tree.
+Depending on the seriousness of spider veins, these blue lines can extend the length of the legs, around the ankles and down to the heels.
+Because they are highly visible, spider veins are often a source of embarrassment and decreased confidence.

-By and large, spider veins are not particularly dangerous.
-However they can result in discomfort, pain, itching and swelling.
+Spider veins are not dangerous; however, they can result in discomfort, pain, itching and swelling.
 They can sometimes be accompanied by a rash.
-Spider veins can certainly decrease your quality of life.

-Studies show that 30% to 60% of adults suffer from either varicose or spider veins.
-Genetics can play a role in spider veins, so if someone in your family has them, you may develop them too.
+Studies show that 30% to 60% of adults suffer from either varicose veins or spider veins.
+Genetics can play a role in spider veins.
+If someone in your family has them, you may develop them too.
 Other factors include gender, age, weight, underlying medical conditions, and a past history of blood clots.